Eating live animals: Shrimp

 In China, drunken shrimp is a dish that can be served live, although it can also be prepared with dead shrimp.
 When served live, the shrimp, usually 10 per serving, are first doused in a strong liquor which makes them less likely to struggle while being swallowed and also creates a flavourful marinade.
 A plate is typically held over the bowl to prevent the shrimp from leaping out as they are much more active than when served as Odori ebi.

 Odori ebi ("dancing shrimp") is a type of Japanese sashimi that contains young shrimp, usually only one individual per serving.
 The shrimp has its shell removed and sometimes its head as well.
 These can be deep fried and served alongside the rest of the shrimp, which is still moving its legs and antennae while being eaten.
 The shrimp only dies when chewed.

 Oyster

 Oysters are the most common animal eaten alive, as it is generally their state when served raw.

 Ant

 A chain of restaurants, based primarily in Copenhagen, serves a salad crawling with live ants.
 The ants are chilled so that they move slowly, and are supposed to taste like lemongrass.

 Cockroach

 Live cockroaches were eaten in a competition in Florida in 2012.
-The winner collapsed and died from asphyxia due to choking and aspiration of gastric contents.
+One participant collapsed and died from asphyxia due to choking and aspiration of gastric contents.

+Mites

+Cheese mites are mites (for instance Tyrophagus casei or other species) that are used to produce such cheeses as Milbenkäse, Cantal and Mimolette.
+The action of the living mites on the surface of these cheeses contributes to the flavor and gives them a distinctive appearance.